Numerical Hopf-Lax formulae for Hamilton-Jacobi equations on unstructured geometries: Introduction

 focusing in particular on a fast solver based on Policy Iteration (PI).

 The outline of the paper is as follows.
 In Section \ref{sec:constr_ev} we will construct the scheme in the evolutive case and prove its convergence on the basis of the Barles--Souganidis theory \cite{BS}, while Section \ref{sec:constr_staz} retraces the construction of the scheme for the stationary case \eqref{eq:hj_staz}.
+Sections \ref{sec:unstructured}--\ref{sec:refinement} treat respectively the unstructured implementation and a technique of quadratic refinement to improve accuracy of the scheme.
 Last, we present a numerical validation in Section \ref{sec:examples}, and draw some conclusions in Section \ref{sec:conclu}.